vkaren/interactive-comments-section-main/README.md

 <img src="./readme_img/voteComment.png" width="600px">

 When the user clicks to the delete button, the onClickDelete function will be called, it has the comment id that will be deleted as a parameter, updates the state of commentToDelete with this id, and the state of isDeleting to true so that the deleteComment modal is displayed.
-If the user accepts delete the comment, the function will loop through the list until it finds the comment and deletes it.
+If the user accepts to delete the comment, the function will loop through the comments list until it finds the comment and deletes it.

 _src/context_